yadickson/autodblq-examples/oracle/README.md

-# autodblq-examples by postgresql
+# autodblq-examples by oracle
-Examples to get liquibase structure from postgresql database
+Examples to get liquibase structure from oracle database

 ## From local or remote